microsoft/containers-toolkit/docs/command-reference.md

 #### Install-Nerdctl

-Downloads Containerd files from [nerdctl releases](https://github.com/containerd/nerdctl/releases) and installs it the provided path.
-Once installation is complete, the downloaded files are deleted to save on disk space.
+Downloads Containerd files from [nerdctl releases](https://github.com/containerd/nerdctl/releases) and installs them at the provided path.
+After the installation is complete, the downloaded files are deleted to save disk space.

 **Parameters**